IBM-Bluemix-Docs/sql-query/sqlref/sql_reference.md

 When the result object is stored this way on Cloud {{site.data.keyword.cos_short}}, each SQL query that contains a predicate, such as `country = 'USA'` or `country in ('MALTA', 'ITALY', 'VATICAN CITY')`, benefits from this physical layout.
 The reason is that during
-SQL query execution partitions must only be read if they contain data for the countries of interest must be read.
+SQL query execution partitions must only be read if they contain data for the countries of interest.
 This tremendously cuts down the I/O traffic of the SQL query.

 Some additional remarks on Hive-style partitioning:

 - Hive-style partitions have an eye-catching naming scheme because the column names that are used for partitioning are part of the partition object prefix, for example, `/order/COUNTRY=USA/part-m-00000.snappy.parquet`.
 - Hive-style partitions do not contain any values for partition columns since their values are *stored* in the object prefix of the partition.
 Thus, if you copy a HIVE-style partition and rename the object prefix by removing the partition column values, you lose data.
 - Hive-style partitions have a tendency for data skewing.
 For example, the partition that represents order data from Malta is likely much smaller than the partition that represents order data from the US.
 You can partition the query result into separate objects if you want to have *equally sized* partitions.